 \section{Introduction}

 A Heyting algebra is said to be \textit{regular} if it is generated by its subset of regular elements, i.e. elements $x$ which are identical to their double negation $\neg \neg x$.
-In this article we investigate regular Heyting algebra from the viewpoint of Esakia duality and we establish several connections to intermediate logics, inquisitive logic, dependence logic and $\dna$-logic.
-We refer the reader to \cite{Ciardelli2011-CIAIL,Yang2016-YANPLO,bezhanishvili_grilletti_quadrellaro_2022} for an introduction to these three kinds of logical systems.
+In this article we investigate regular Heyting algebras from the viewpoint of Esakia duality and we establish several connections to intermediate logics, inquisitive logic, dependence logic and $\dna$-logic \cite{Ciardelli2011-CIAIL,Yang2016-YANPLO,bezhanishvili_grilletti_quadrellaro_2022}.

 Regular Heyting algebras have recently come to attention for their role in the algebraic semantics of inquisitive logic \cite{grilletti} and more generally of so-called $\dna$-logics \cite{Quadrellaro.2019,bezhanishvili_grilletti_quadrellaro_2022}. $\dna$-logics, for \textit{double negation on atoms}, make for an interesting generalisation of inquisitive logic which arises when considering translations of intermediate logics under the double negation map.
-More precisely, $\dna$-logics are those set of formulas $L^\neg$ which contain a formula $\phi$ whenever $L$ contains $\phi[\sfrac{\overline{\neg p}}{\overline{p}}]$, namely the formula obtained by replacing simultaneously $p$ by $\neg p$ for any variable $p$.
-Such logics were originally introduced in \cite{Miglioli1989-PIESRO} and it was shown already in \cite{Ciardelli.2009} that inquisitive logic is a paradigmatic example of such logics.
+More precisely, $\dna$-logics are those set of formulas $L^\neg$ which contain a formula $\phi$ whenever the intermediate logic $L$ contains $\phi[\sfrac{\overline{\neg p}}{\overline{p}}]$, namely the formula obtained by replacing simultaneously $p$ by $\neg p$ for any variable $p$.
+Such logics were originally introduced in \cite{Miglioli1989-PIESRO} and it was shown already in \cite{Ciardelli.2009} that inquisitive logic is a paradigmatic example of them.

 Regular Heyting algebras also play a role in dependence logic.
 The connection between the team semantics of dependence logic and Heyting algebras was originally pointed out in \cite[\S 3]{Abramsky2009-ABRFIT} and it was later proved in \cite{quadrellaro2021intermediate} that suitable expansions of regular Heyting algebras provide an algebraic semantics to propositional dependence logic.
-It was shown later in \cite{nakov.quadrellaro} that such algebraic semantics, both for inquisitive, dependence and $\dna$-logics, are unique in the sense provided by a suitable notion of algebraizability for non-standard logics.
+It was shown in \cite{nakov.quadrellaro} that such algebraic semantics, both for inquisitive, dependence and $\dna$-logics, are unique in the sense provided by a suitable notion of algebraizability for non-standard logics.

 In this article we supplement the previous work on the subject by investigating regular Heyting algebras from the perspective of duality theory.
 Firstly, in \cref{preliminaries}, we review Esakia duality and the previous results on inquisitive and $\dna$-logics.
 In \cref{subsection:stoneSpaceMaximalElements} we provide detailed proofs for several folklore results on the relation between regular clopen upsets and the Stone subspaces of maximal elements of an Esakia space.